Qhronology: A Python package for studying quantum models of closed timelike curves: Examples

 \section{Examples}

 Presented here is a small collection of examples demonstrating some of the various uses of the package and much of the functionality that it offers.
-It is divided into two subsections: the first, \emph{Quantum algorithms and protocols} ({\secn} \ref{sec:algorithms}), consists of standard processes and circuits that are significant to the fields of quantum computing and quantum information science, while the second, \emph{Quantum closed timelike curves} ({\secn} \ref{sec:ctcs}), contains circuits which incorporate CTCs, particularly in the presence of physically interesting unitary interactions.
-All of these examples (plus many more) are covered in detail in the official documentation\footnote{\url{https://qhronology.org/text/examples/part-examples.html}} \cite{bishop_qhronology-documentation_2025}.
+It is divided into two subsections: the first, \emph{Quantum algorithms, protocols, and procedures} ({\secn} \ref{sec:algorithms}), consists of standard processes and circuits that are significant to the fields of quantum computing and quantum information science, while the second, \emph{Quantum closed timelike curves and temporal paradoxes} ({\secn} \ref{sec:ctcs}), contains circuits which incorporate CTCs, particularly in the presence of physically interesting unitary interactions.
+It is useful to note that all of these examples (plus many more) are covered in more detail in the official documentation\footnote{\url{https://qhronology.org/text/examples/part-examples.html}} \cite{bishop_qhronology-documentation_2025}.